salrashid123/tpmcopy/README.md

 For examples, you can specify a passphrase or certain `PCR` values must be present on use for the destination key.

-Alternativley, if you just want some secret to get transferred securely only to get decrypted in  userspace (eg securely transfer raw data vs a key),see
+Alternativley, if you just want some secret to get transferred securely only to get decrypted in  userspace (eg securely transfer raw data as opposed to a TPM-embedded key), see

 * [Go-TPM-Wrapping - Go library and CLI utiity for encrypting data using Trusted Platform Module (TPM)](https://github.com/salrashid123/go-tpm-wrapping)